LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    2002-01-25 12:34:56
    2002-01-25 12:34:56 GMT

-Lasso also recognizes a number of special purpose date formats which are shown below.
-These are useful when working with HTTP headers or email message
+Lasso also recognizes a number of special-purpose date formats which are shown below.
+These are useful when working with HTTP headers or email message headers.
-headers:

 .. code-block:: none